skip to content

 Thesis / Dissertation

-A 15,000-word (maximum) report must be written to summarise the student's internship.
+A 15,000-word (maximum) report must be written to summarise the student's research project.
 An oral presentation on this report must also be given.

 Key Information